Skip to main content

 Invitations Tab

-• Shows all pending invitations that haven’t been accepted yet.
+• Shows all pending invitations that have not been accepted yet.

 • Displays the invitee’s email, assigned roles, who sent the invitation, and when.